-Our services include:
+Our Water Resources Services include:

 Condor’s California Professional Geologists provide expert project management and geologic expertise.
 Our experienced staff manages many groundwater programs for compliance with California regulations and for groundwater management, from watershed scale flow modeling to intensive site investigations.